-The Jane Throw Blanket is our simple crochet throw pattern that uses basic stitches in a way that creates a beautiful looking texture!
+Learning how to crochet a blanket is easy!
+The Jane Throw Blanket is our simple crochet throw pattern that uses basic stitches in a way that creates a beautiful-looking texture!
 Once you learn how to crochet this blanket you will realize it is the perfect crochet sofa throw to cozy up with on a chilly evening.

 If you want to make one too, then read on down to get the free crochet pattern for yourself!

 Simple Crochet Throw Afghan